ChrisAlderson/anilist-api-pt/README.md

 const anilist = new AniListApi({
   clientId, // Your client id.
-  clientSecret, // Your client secret. debug // Show extra output.
-Defaults to 'false'.
+  clientSecret // Your client secret.
 })